tonybaloney/tonybaloney.github.io/blog/using-llm-in-github-actions.md

 It caught all three of the spelling/grammatical errors, but it missed the misplaced comma.
 Also, the nano responses were a lot more concise (maybe even terse).

 Another difference that's a bit harder to spot is nano reported the `cash` error as being line 45 but mini reported it as line 26.
-I'm not suprised at this.
+I'm not surprised at this.
 LLMs are bad at counting and it has to add to the line number in the diff.
 Although both the mini and nano models support up to 200,000 input tokens I'd expect mathematical errors like this to increase with a larger diff.

 To try and fix this issue, I added `-U0` to `git diff` so that it wouldn't provide any lines of context to the diff.
 This reduces the input token count and reduces the chance of misreporting line numbers.
 For nano, this fixed the line numbers but this time around it only reported one issue (cash vs cache).
 For mini it only reported two.